michaelalinks/MovieBooking/README.md

 # Movie Booking Web App
 I focused more on the Azure side of things before we got the second instructor in so my web app is a bit less developed.
 The SQL script is quite long but I just used it to map out my tables and queries before I did it in my web app.
+Copy the path of index.html in the wwwroot folder into the browser search bar to test the frontend.

 ## Completed:
 - Added 3 tables to DB